Ghazalehkh/Ghazalehkh/README.md

  - **B.Sc. in Psychology**, Shahid Beheshti University
  -  Ranked among the top 0.9% of students in the Iranian University Entrance Exam in the field of Biological Science
  -  Ranked 6th among 67 students in my cohort.
- - **Neuromatch Academy Associate Computatioanl Neuroscience** certification
+ - **Neuromatch Academy Associate Computational Neuroscience** certification

 ## 🔧 Technologies & Tools
  - **Languages:** Python, MATLAB